Psychopatate-spec/weather-app/README.md

 ## Functionalities
 -------------

+* Cute Calcifer character presenting the weather
 * Display current weather conditions for a given location
 * Display 5-day weather forecast for a given location
 * Allow user to search for weather by city name or zip code
 * Store user's location preferences in local storage

+* (Easter Egg: Try typing "Calcifer" in the search bar!)

 ## Getting Started
 -------------